kaytwastaken/new-life/README.md

 #### Bedrock
 ![](https://mc.kayt.dev/static/images/bedrock.png)

-This bedrock texture is taken from the Vanilla Tweaks alternate bedrock option.
+This bedrock texture is taken from the [Vanilla Tweaks](https://vanillatweaks.net/picker/resource-packs/) alternate bedrock option.
 I chose to include it because bedrock makes a good block for constructing an unbreakable altar on a server.

+### Advancements

+Taste for Death - Kill another player

+Fatality - Kill a red player while on your last life

+Tomb Raider - Acquire the Ancient Spellbook

+Premortal - Grant yourself a new life with a Sacrifical Totem

+Collector's Edition - Reach at least five lives using Sacrifical Totems

+Sharing is Caring - Give away one of your lives using the Spellbook